Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Introduction

 An \defn{adversary} determines, for each slot $t$, how many packets to inject in slot $t$ and whether to jam in that slot.
 This paper considers an \defn{adaptive adversary}, which bases its decision on the entire state of the system so far, i.e., up to the end of slot $t-1$, but not the outcomes of future coin tosses.
 Thus, if at slot $t$, a packet $p$ decides whether to send based on a coin flip, the adaptive adversary does \emph{not} get to see that coin flip until after slot $t$.

-\paragraph{A basic metric: (overall) throughput} The main objective of contention resolution is to optimize \defn{throughput}, defined next.
+\paragraph{A basic metric: (overall) throughput.} The main objective of contention resolution is to optimize \defn{throughput}, defined next.
 A slot is \defn{active} if at least one packet is in the system during that slot; \defn{inactive} slots can be ignored in our analysis.
+Similarly, a packet is \defn{active} if has been injected into the system and has not yet departed.
 Without loss of generality, assume throughout that the first slot is active.
 Without jamming, the \defn{throughput at time $t$} is defined as $T_t/S_t$, where \defn{$T_t$} is the number of successful transmissions during slots $1,2,\ldots,t$, and \defn{$S_t$} is the number of active slots in the same time interval.\footnote{By assumption that the first slot is active, we have $S_t \geq 1$ and hence throughput is always well defined.} On a finite input, the \defn{(overall) throughput} is defined with respect to the final active slot $t$; at this point, the overall throughput is $N/S$, where $N=T_t$ is the total number of packets and $S=S_t$ is the total number of active slots.
 Overall throughput is not well-defined on an infinite execution.

 A deficiency of the throughput metric (when defined na\"\i{}vely) is that even if an algorithm guarantees $\Theta(1)$ overall throughput, it is not possible to achieve $\Theta(1)$ throughput uniformly across time.
 For example, if there is a burst of $N$ packets at time $0$, and $N$ is unknown to the algorithm, then the throughput will be $0$ for a superconstant number of slots (e.g., see~\cite{willard:loglog,ChangKoPe19}), and this is \emph{provably unavoidable} regardless of the backoff strategy being used.
 Thus (overall) throughput is only meaningful at the end of the execution, or at points in time where there are no packets in the system.